-Minimum Wage: Tension as Tinubu Allegedly Begins Selective Payment
+Minimum Wage: Tinubu Allegedly Begins Selective Payment

-Minimum Wage: Tension as Tinubu Allegedly Begins Selective Payment
+Minimum Wage: Tinubu Allegedly Begins Selective Payment

 • Workers in some ministries, including the federal university staff, claimed they have not been receiving the new minimum wage that was signed into law in July by Tinubu

-• The Accountant-General's office said the minimum wage was paid alongside September salaries
+• The accountant general's office said the minimum wage was paid alongside September salaries

 The President Bola Tinubu-led government has been accused of selectively paying the N70,000 new minimum wage, which has sparked outrage among federal public workers.